-Hand positions in pool are popularly known as hand bridges, there are four main types of bridges to be learned, open, closed, rail and elevated bridge.
+Hand positions in pools are popularly known as hand bridges, there are four main types of bridges to be learned, open, closed, rail, and elevated bridge.
 Those are the four types of hand positions that all pool players should know how to use, each of those bridges would be used when in a different situation in the game of pool.

-Many beginners to the game of pool may not tend to see the importance of learning how to perfect their hand bridge techniques, learning the different hand bridges will definitely increase your skills level as a player in the game.
-It is a sure factor that your first attempt on trying out these will be a fail attempt, it’s even going to feel out of place or some-what uncomfortable but with a lot of practice am sure you’ll be playing like a professional in no time.
+Many beginners to the game of pool may not tend to see the importance of learning how to perfect their hand bridge techniques, learning the different hand bridges will definitely increase your skill level as a player in the game.
+It is a sure factor that your first attempt at trying out these will be a failed attempt, it’s even going to feel out of place or somewhat uncomfortable but with a lot of practice am sure you’ll be playing like a professional in no time.

 An open bridge technique is said to be the most common and most user-friendly hand technique in the world of pool or any other cuesports out there.
 It’s the most common technique because it is very easy to learn, to create an open bridge, you are going to lay your less dominant hand flat on the pool table, point your thumb upwards to meet with your index finger a little from the knuckle joint, on doing that you will create a (V) bridge.

 The V-shape bridge created would then be called an open bridge, the pool cue stick would then be placed in the middle of that bridge leaving the knuckle joint and thumb joint to hold the cue in a stable and firm position.
 The bridge can also be adjusted by raising or lowering your bridge hand knuckles and thumb.